Beatles I Feel Fine

 Exactly a year later, on December 26, 1964, their “I Feel Fine” was the Billboard #1 single.
 Their sixth #1 song of 1964 in which they had 30 entries on the chart, giving them a total of 18 weeks at the top of the charts.

 Alan W Pollack has a site called soundscape.info.
-It is an amazing site for anyone, but particularly for those wanted to learn details about Beatle songs.
+It is an amazing site for anyone, but particularly for Beatle fans who want to learn musical details.

 About “I Feel Fine” his top paragraph points out that: